 How to Switch Branch in Git?

 In order to work with multiple branches effectively, it is important to know how to switch between them.
-Additionally, it can be helpful to know how to work on each branch separately.
-Switching branches is a common operation, so it is essential for us as well.
+Additionally, knowing how to work on each branch separately can be helpful.
+Switching branches is a common operation, so it is also essential for us.

 Switch to the other branch name by executing the below command: